 The Search Committee comprises five members.
-The Committee met three times during the year ended 31 July 2022.
+The Committee met two times during the year ended 31 July 2023.
 The Committee operates in accordance with written terms of reference approved by the Corporation.
 The Committee's remit is to advise the Board on appointments to the Corporation and on matters of governance.

-During the year the Search Committee reviewed member attendance, member's term of office and succession planning, applications to join the Corporation, the Code of Good Governance for English College Corporations, and options for the appraisal of the Chair and a policy and process for the appointment of Governors.
+During the year the Search Committee reviewed member attendance and diversity, members' term of office and succession planning, role descriptions for the Chair and Vice Chair of Governors, Governor self-assessments, Governor skills audit, external governance review, College progress against the Code of Good Governance for English College Corporations (Sept 2021) and the draft FE Code of Good Governance that had been published for consultation.